 Nissan Leaf range

-The most expensive Leaf e+ version boosts the official range to 239 miles.
-In tests, we found it averaged around 3.5 miles/kWh and just over 210 miles to a charge in warmer weather and mixed driving conditions.
+The bigger-battery Leaf e+ version boosts the car's official range to 239 miles.
+In tests, we found it averaged around 3.5 miles per kWh efficiency and just over 210 miles to a charge in warmer weather and mixed driving conditions.

-The Nissan Leaf has a battery capacity of 40kWh and can be charged from a normal domestic, three-pin socket in your house using the standard cable provided.
-This takes around 12 hours to charge from a low battery warning to 100%.
-Most buyers will charge using a home or workplace wallbox, which you can plug into with the standard five-metre Type 2 cable that the car comes with.
-A 7.4kW charger will take just under seven hours to charge the standard Leaf from the low battery warning to 100%.
+The standard Nissan Leaf has a battery capacity of 40kWh and can be charged from a normal three-pin socket in your house – but this takes around 12 hours to charge from a low battery warning to 100%.
+Most buyers will instead charge faster using a home or workplace wallbox, which you can plug into with the standard five-metre Type 2 cable the car comes with.
+A 7.4kW charger like this will take just under seven hours to replenish the standard Leaf from the low battery warning to 100%, and 10 hours to do the same for the larger-battery e+ model.
 This same cable also gives you access to the vast majority of public chargers found in town-centre car parks, gyms and shopping centres, but six-and-a-half hours is the fastest charge you'll ever get in the Leaf from an AC charging point.
-The bigger battery in the e+ will, of course, take longer still.
-Expect a 7kW charger to fill the e+'s battery in around 10 hours.
+Fortunately, both versions of the Leaf have DC rapid charging capability, too, although the standard car maxes out at 50kW, versus 100kW for the Leaf e+.

 In This Review

 - 1VerdictThe second-generation Nissan Leaf is one of the more affordable and practical electric cars on the market, with both standard and long-range versions available

 - 2Range, battery & charging - currently readingThe Leaf does a good job of getting close to its claimed range figures, although more modern rivals are starting to go further

 - 3Running costs & insuranceThe Nissan Leaf is relatively affordable to buy and also one of the cheapest family hatchbacks to run